Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 A few examples of these design enhancements include the text-entry boxes highlighting in pink once clicked on, on the 'Sign-Up' page, the collapsible widget for Contact Details on the 'Sign-Up Page', the classes section on the 'Welcome Page' having a red border and the additional, eye-catching animations added to the 'Pure Drama' title on the Welcome page and 'Joanne Downey' photo on the 'Our Mission' page

-<b>Information Architecture</b>

-Creation of organisational and navigational schemas

-Principles of organisation

--Information Architecture -Visual vocabulary

 4. Skeleton Plane:

-Naviagtion design and interface design
+The skeleton plane is concerned with the navigation design and interface design.

-Design work-what form will application take
-How will users get around how we present content
+The two main things to consider per the tutorials, are what form the application will take in terms of deisgn workDesign and how users will get around what is presented.

+The goals are:
 Give form to function
 Establish value in users mind
 Lead user toward continuing experience
 Add value with each click
 Add positivity to overall experience with each interaction

-Only break from convetnion if you can improve on it

 Suite of visual conventions